ovh/docs/pages/platform/ai/deploy_tuto_10_locust/guide.en-gb.md

 - Low latency connectivity to your API.
 - no "noisy neighbors", meaning no software installed that can compromises your results. imagine your CPU power getting used by video rendering, it will biases your results.

 For all these reasons, a **Cloud instance is recommended**, such as a medium-sized virtual machine.
-For this tutorial, we will take and OVHcloud instance B2-30.
+For this tutorial, we will take an OVHcloud instance B2-30.

 ### Configure Locust